nurimertvural/nurimertvural.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description:  Papers are arranged in reverse chronological order, according to the date they are submitted to the arXiv.
 nav: true
 nav_order: 1
 ---
+\* denotes  alphabetical ordering.

 #### Submitted works
 1. Nuri Mert Vural, Alberto Bietti, Mahdi Soltanolkotabi, Denny Wu.
 "Learning to Recall with Transformers Beyond Orthogonal Embeddings."
 2025.